Our Reason for Existence

 Why are we here?

-This question is philosophically very sophisticated.
-However, it has an almost disappointingly simple answer: Humans exist because we were born.
+In a world view of the Abrahamic religions, we exist because God wanted us to exist.
+From the atheist perspective, there is no such divine creator.
+Then how do atheists explain why we exist at all?The question about human existence is philosophically very sophisticated.
+However, it has an almost disappointingly simple answer: Humans exist because they were born.
 We were born because our parents procreated.
 Our parents exist because they were born, and they were born because our grand-parents procreated, and so on.
 Our parents and grand-parents procreated in part because they have a built-in desire to procreate and have children.
 Quite intuitively, the gene that favors procreation is more likely to be reproduced than the gene that does not, meaning that through the process of evolution all living beings today have this gene.

 This process continues into the past until we go so far back in time that your ancestors were no longer humans but resembled Homo Ergaster.
 The ancestors of these resembled more primitive forms of humanoids, before resembling Ardipithecus, and so on.
 When we go further and further back in time, we come to life forms that consisted of only a few cells, and finally to life forms that consisted just of a single cell.
 These cells came into existence by chemical processes that we detail in the Chapter on the Universe.
 Starting from these cells, the reason for existence has always been the same, all the way down to you and me: reproduction.